AdobeDocs/experience-manager-screens.en/help/user-guide/adaptive-renditions.md

 ---
-title: Adaptive Renditions in AEM Screens
+title: Architectural Overview and Configurations for Adaptive Renditions in AEM Screens
-description: This page describes Architectural Overview and Configurations for Adaptive Renditions in AEM Screens.
+description: This page describes Architectural Overview and Configurations in CRXDE Lite for Adaptive Renditions in AEM Screens.
-index: no
 ---

 # Adaptive Renditions: Architectural Overview and Configurations {#adaptive-renditions}